kunaal-gupta/MagicCardExplorer/DESIGN_EXPLANATION.md

 - It takes in the query & fetches the list of cards based on the input query & choosen category

 - Controls the API call per sec by using setTimeout function in Apps.tsx

+Used Express.Js at Server side for data exchange

 # Note